 Katie laughed.
 ‘She’s cheaper than I am.’

 Harry rolled his eyes and headed down toward the Great Hall.
 ‘Don’t let her hear you say that.
-She’s very competitive and Paris has some very expensive sweet shops.’
+She’s very competitive and Paris probably has some very expensive sweets shops.’

 Katie bounced alongside him.
 ‘Does that mean I’ll get to meet Frenchie?’

 He froze.
 ‘Er—’